by K.M. Richards

 The letter-writing campaign of the previous year almost came back to bite Searer; he was accused of directly organizing same during hearings later that month over of WLBT/3 in Jackson MS after a 1965 renewal challenge from the United Church of Christ claiming the station refused to provide equal time to minority groups to rebut editorials.
 (Searer was a part-owner of one of five companies that applied for that license in the aftermath of the challenge; ultimately, it took until 1979 for the FCC's chief administrative law judge to reassign the license to a local corporation 51% owned by blacks.)
 It took testimony from the Battle Creek Chamber of Commerce itself to vindicate Searer.

 It took until June 11 for the transmitting antenna to arrive from the Ampex Corporation in Connecticut.
 About six weeks later, on July 24, 1971, WUHQ-TV finally signed-on; after a half-hour introductory program, the first show aired was ABC's Wide World of Sports.
 Ironically, at that time the ABC network feed had to originate at WZZM-TV, which meant only shows channel 13 aired could also be carried by channel 41.
-(The Enquirer reported that the excluded programs included the evening network newscast and The Dick Cavett Show.)
+(The Enquirer reported that the excluded programs included the evening network newscast and The Dick Cavett Show, and as noted at right it also included the summer repeats of the cancelled series Love On A Rooftop and The Immortal.)
 However, that move alone cut the cost of network interconnection to $700 per month from the $5,000 for a full AT&T microwave relay.

 WZZM-TV started carrying the Harry Reasoner-Howard K. Smith newscast at the end of August and WUHQ-TV followed right along, cancelling its half-hour newscasts at 5:30pm and 11:00pm in favor of three five-minute "news capsules" between 4:30 and 6:00pm and moving up the start time of the 11:30pm movie by a half-hour, scheduling three more "capsules" during the film.
 Either the interconnection to ABC was improved in time for the 1971-72 fall television season, or channel 13 figured out how to pass along programs it wasn't carrying itself: A September 8 ad for The Smith Family was touted as "can only be seen on channel 41".

 The last of the WZZM-TV-created stumbling blocks came down on December 1 when their channel 12 translator in Kalamazoo -- W12AP, originally authorized in 1965 "until a new full-power signal served the area with ABC programming" -- was denied renewal and went dark February 7, 1972.
-They made no further attempts to inhibit WUHQ-TV's operation.
+They made no further attempts at inhibiting WUHQ-TV's operation.

 Channel 41's ownership remained in local hands until the turn of the century.
 After a $10 million sale to Northstar Television Group (by that time, WZZM-TV's owner) fell through in 1991, WUHQ's programming and sales were brokered to LIN Broadcasting's WOTV/8 (the former WOOD-TV) in Grand Rapids.
 At that time, Channel 41 president John Lawrence said the television business had changed to a point where "[we] could no longer run this station without a partner."
 It was only the third installation of a then-new business model wherein satellite stations were owned by different companies than the parent stations.
 The move also restored local Battle Creek newscasts -- which had come and gone three times in two decades of operation -- to channel 41; the last time they had attempted same in 1985, the production had run up a deficit of approximately two million dollars before the plug was pulled about two years later.